kobotoolbox/kobo-transfer/README.md

 Use the `--validation-status` option to sync the validation statuses from `src` submissions to the `dest`.
 If used in combination with the `--sync` option, it will first transfer missing submissions and then sync the statuses.
-If used alone, it will only sync the status and then end script opteration -- no submissions will be transferred.
+If used alone, it will only sync the status and then end script operation -- no submissions will be transferred.
 Since the validation statuses are metadata to the submissions, this requires an additional step to the standard process.